Overview of Veterans Benefits

 Many benefits are available to advance the education and skills of Veterans and Servicemembers.
 For more information regarding these and other benefits, please visit the US Department of Veterans Affairs.

-The Post-9/11 GI Bill is a new education benefit program for individuals who served on active duty on or after September 11, 2001.
+Harry W. Colmery Veteran Educational Assistance Act of 2017 *Formerly known as Post-9/11 GI Bill® is an education benefit program for individuals who served on active duty on or after September 11, 2001.
 You may receive benefits for any approved program offered by a school in the United States that is authorized to grant an associate (or higher) degree.